New South Wales Hall of Fame announced

 The selection committee has been formed to ensure that the whole spectrum of Australian Football is represented from across the state of New South Wales.

-- Sam Graham – Chair (CEO, AFL NSW/ ACT)
+- Sam Graham (Chair – AFL NSW/ ACT CEO)

-- Ian Granland (President, NSW Australian Football History Society and former Black Diamond AFL Board member)
+- Ian Granland (Historian and Regional Representative – NSW Australian Football History Society President, former Black Diamond AFL Board member, former AFL NSW/ACT CEO)

-- Rodney Gillet (Former President AFL NSW and board member of NSW Australian Football History Society)
+- Dr Rodney Gillet (Regional Representative – former NSW AFL President & Commissioner, former Country AFL President, former Convenor of Northern NSW, NSW Australian Football History Society)

-- Greg Verdon (Former chairman of the Murrumbidgee Valley Australia Football Association, former Chairman of the Southern Regional AFL Board, former President of Farrer FL and Southern New South Wales representative)
+- Greg Verdon (Regional Representative – former Murrumbidgee Valley Australia Football Association Chair, former Southern Regional AFL Board Chair, former Farrer FL President)